Mail shipping is now closed until November. Onsite pickup of new orders is still open

 During planting I highly recommend permanent labelling and mapping of your food trees for future reference.

 Each plant in the store has a USDA hardiness rating number.
 You will need to check to see if the plants you're looking at buying are appropriate for your location's zone rating.
-Its safer to give yourself one of "buffer".
-So, if you're property is rated to Zone 6 , which gets a bad winter of -23.3 C, then i recommend you buy plants that are rated for Zone 7 (-17.8 C).
-Of course many of us have zone-itis and like to push the limits.....
+Its safer to give yourself one zone of "buffer".
+So, if you're property is rated to Zone 6 , which gets a bad winter of -23.3 C, then i recommend you buy plants that are rated for Zone 5 (-29 C).
+Of course many of us have zone-itis and like to push the limits by going in the other direction.....

 We sell quality plants that we feel confident in.
 Providing the conditions for these plants to thrive is the responsibility of the buyer so please do your research and ask lots of questions.
 If a plant is purchased directly or shipped within southern BC while dormant in the spring and does not wake up it will be replaced.
 Plants sold in the fall, shipped in the fall, or shipped long distances in the spring are not covered for replacement.